hariszaf/karpathos-swamp/MAGs/bac/with_16S/MAG_244/Protologue.md

 Etymology:

-Inconsistency was observed between the highest match based on 16S rRNA gene sequence similarity *Calorithrix insularis* of the Calditrichaeota incertae sedis family (88.34%) and the Genome based assignment via GTDB-TK that placed it under the JAABVY01 family of the Zixibacteria phylum.
+Based on 16S rRNA gene sequence similarity, its closest relatives are *Calorithrix insularis* of the Calditrichaeota incertae sedis family (88.34%) and
+*Rhodanobacter aciditrophus* of the Rhodanobacteraceae (88.14%) suggesting it represents a a novel genus.
+As no POCP values >50% were identified, this was further supported.
+Genome based assignment via GTDB-TK placed it within the JAABVY01 family of the Zixibacteria phylum suggesting it represents a novel genus too.

 The Calditrichaeota NCBI phylum has been associated with multiple phyla on GTDB.
 (Calditrichota, KSB1, JdFR-76, AABM5-125-24, Zixibacteria).